Jvlsc/FullStack-Course/part0/exercise06.md

 ## Process:

-1. The user creates a new note using the [single-page](https://studies.cs.helsinki.fi/exampleapp/spa) version of the app by entering "Hi SPA! :)" into the text field and clicking the `Save` button:
+1. The user creates a new note by entering `Hi SPA! :)` into the text field and clicking the `Save` button:

     ![image0](/.github/images/part0/06_00.png)

-2. The `spa.js` file, when the DOM is fully loaded, captures the notes form using its ID `notes_form` and adds a handler to the form's `submit` event that:
+2. The `spa.js` file, when the DOM is fully loaded, adds a handler to the form's `submit` event that:
     - Prevents the default form behavior (page reload).
     - Extracts the content from the text field.
     - Creates a new note object with the content and current date.